raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 ## Your experiment

-Using these strategies you can quickly improve the reliability of your experiment and get the ability to observe your program while its running.
-In the next section, we will look even more into how to increase your confidence in your Python program, to improve its chances of success, and to get ready for submission.
+Using these strategies, you can quickly improve the reliability of your experiment and you can observe your program while its running.
+In the next section, we will look further into how to increase your confidence in your Python program, to improve its chances of success, and to get ready for submission.